 Nationally determined contributions: Under the Paris Agreement, every nation must make a NDC-a voluntary commitment to emissions reduction-and strengthen that commitment over time.
 In the lead up to the global climate negotiations in Glasgow in late 2021, Argentina, which established health as a crosscutting issue its NDC submission to the UNFCCC, also became the first nation to include health care decarbonization in an NDC.
-The Argentine NDC calls for an assessment of greenhouse gas emissions from the health care sector and the establishment of measures to reduce those emissions.120 Other governments can build on Argentina's initial efforts and make pledges to implement climate-smart health care as part of their global climate commitments.121 implementation of government climate policy, of both the legislative and regulatory variety, is usually embedded in and executed by a series of different entities, including environment, energy, finance, agriculture, and foreign ministries.
-Many of these policies affect or have the potential to impact health and the provision of health care.
-Conversely, the health sector has the potential to affect these policies.
-Following the approach of health in all policies, the health care sector should work closely with all relevant sectors to assure that governments develop strong cross-sectoral climate policies that protect public health from climate change while supporting health care decarbonization and resilience.
+The Argentine NDC calls for an assessment of greenhouse gas emissions from the health care sector and the establishment of measures to reduce those emissions.
+Other governments can build on Argentina's initial efforts and make pledges to implement climate-smart health care as part of their global climate commitments.